 Large boxes usually get packed with heavy items.
-Try to use the smallest box possible for the things you need to move that have a significant size.
+Try to use the smallest package possible for the things you need to move with significant size.
 It will prevent the packing materials from breaking, and your movers won’t be struggling with 100+ pounds of weight to get on the truck.

 4. Keep your drawers full.

-Instead of emptying your dresser or desk drawers, leave them full.
-If there is too much weight during the moving process, then you can take them out (while still full), and then put each one back after getting the item on the truck.
+Instead of emptying your dresser or desk drawers, leave them whole.
+If there is too much weight during the moving process, you can take them out (while still full) and then put each one back after getting the item on the truck.
 You or your movers can wrap the furniture at that point to protect it.

 5. Have lots of trash bags ready for the move.

 Boxes are useful when packing because they can stack.
-If you have a lot of soft items that are not fragile, then consider using trash bags for your move.
+However, if you have many delicate items that are not fragile, consider using trash bags for your move.
 This option lets you fill out spaces and shapes that your furniture and other packed items can’t manage.

 6. Keep your hanging clothes on hangers.

 Keep your closet full of hanging clothes on their hangers.
-If you want to protect them, then use trash bags to cover items by placing the hook through the bottom of the bag.
+If you want to protect them, use trash bags to cover items by placing the hook through the bag’s bottom.
 Then lie each item flat in your vehicle or on top of your things.
 This process allows you to hang everything up in your new place right away.

 7. Label boxes on multiple sides.

 Boxes tend to get a label on the top or along one side.
-This work is helpful when knowing where specific items should go, but you can also waste a lot of time spinning a box around to see what it contains.
+This work helps you know where specific items should go, but you can also waste a lot of time spinning a box around to see what it contains.
 Mark them on at least two sides.
 Then make sure to label anything that is fragile so that you know to be careful with the item.